The Science behind Aspara Pacific

 To ensure the virus free status of our varieties, they are independently tested by AsureQuality, the NZ Seed Certification Authority.

-Phytophthora rot affects asparagus in Europe, England, North America and Australasia.
+Phytophthora rot affects asparagus in Europe, England, North and South America and Australasia.
 It causes establishment failures, rots spears during wet harvest conditions and can cause post-harvest rot in fresh asparagus spears.

 During the harvest season most of the rot occurs below the soil surface.
 The rotten spears that appear above the ground represent only a small proportion (approximately 10%) of the damage caused by this fungus.
 As a result, growers often underestimate the effect of this disease on their yields.